-The following quotes come from the book Gospel Ideals, authored by ninth president David O. McKay (Salt Lake City: Improvement Era, 1953).
-This was an employee gift by the First Presidency in 1993.
+The following quotes come from the book Gospel Ideals, authored by ninth president David O. McKay.
+These were compiled by the editors of the LDS magazine Improvement Era from Conference Reports and other places citing McKay.
+It was first published in Salt Lake City in September 1953.
+The leather edition was an employee gift by the First Presidency in 1993.
 To visit the site with all of the books and quotes from these, go here.

 Age of Accountability